the-technat/kubernetes-demo/README.md

 # kubernetes-demo

-A demo of a Kubernetes cluster fully setup and configured to show why Kubernetes is great
+A demo of a Kubernetes cluster fully setup and configured to show why Kubernetes is great (or not so great)

 ## Deploy